Who we are

 How we will use your information

-The aim for this project is to help DfE to design policies that better support teachers and leaders.
-Specifically, it will look at in-school factors in recruitment and retention of teachers (e.g. school culture, leadership, opportunities for progression, and relationships among colleagues) according to an intersection of factors such as phase, subject area, length of service, gender, race/ethnic background.
+The aim of this survey is to collect information to help the DfE to design policies that better support teachers and leaders.
+Specifically, it will look at in-school factors in recruitment and retention of teachers (e.g., school culture, leadership, opportunities for progression, and relationships among colleagues) according to an intersection of factors such as phase, subject area, length of service, gender, race/ethnic background.

 The categories of your personal data that we will be using for this project are: